-Alternatively, Bataille’s conception of labor in his general economic theory is one in which excess energy that persists beyond the labor of “mere survival” must be wasted in extravagant, ecstatic, violent and ultimately meaningless ways.
-In this sense, accumulation and productivity is antithetical to our instincts as fundamentally solar beings who, like the sun, exist with a surplus of energy that seeks an explosive outlet.
+Alternatively, Bataille’s conception of labor in his general economic theory is one in which excess energy that persists beyond the labor of “mere survival” must be wasted in extravagant, ecstatic, violent and ultimately non-utilitarian ways.
+In this sense, accumulation and productivity is antithetical to our instincts as fundamentally ‘solar beings’ who, like the sun, exist with a surplus of energy that we feel the need to expend.

 But, as Veblen says, there seems to be this persistent drive toward productivity, or at least a general inclination toward usefulness (both in self-conception as well as interpersonally), which seems to conflict with this Bataillean solar economy in which productivity is deemed more or less unnatural.
 I don’t think it’s as simple as us having been “memed by capitalism” into placing value on industriousness, so how can we reconcile this?

 One answer might be found through Nick Land’s thoughts on solar economy in Thirst for Annihilation.